top of page

 When applying for your passport please bring the following:

-• DS-11 application, black ink, no white-out- Read Privacy Act Statement on page
+• DS-11 application, black ink, no scribbles or white-out; Read Privacy Act Statement on page 4 of the

-• Proof of Citizenship (certified copy of birth certificate (issued from city, state or
+• Proof of Citizenship certified copy of birth certificate (issued from city, state or town), previous US

-• Passport Photos may be taken here, at the Lincoln County Probate Office,
+• Passport Photos may be taken here at the Lincoln County Probate Office - $15 fee

 • Proof of Identity: A current valid photo ID (military, state or driver’s license).